jeremytammik/tbc/a/1976_chatgpt_arm_tsp.md

 ####<a name="7"></a> ChatGPT for Revit Interaction

-Last but not least concerning the Revit API, our very active contributor [Chuong Ho](https://github.com/chuongmep) started exploring the possiblity to [integrate ChaGPT interactively into Revit](https://www.linkedin.com/posts/chuongmep_dynamo-gpt3-openai-activity-7007387062999928832-AyL5).
+Last but not least concerning the Revit API, our very active contributor [Chuong Ho](https://github.com/chuongmep) started exploring the possibility to [integrate ChaGPT interactively into Revit](https://www.linkedin.com/posts/chuongmep_dynamo-gpt3-openai-activity-7007387062999928832-AyL5).
 Here are the first few comments on that effort, with many more following since then:

 - Chuong Ho: Do you know, Chat GPT3, OpenAI will be coming soon Dynamo BIM 🤣.
 I'm still figuring out how to make them good at the moment, it's surprisingly accurate, but sometimes it's as innocent as a toddler learning to speak.
 I'd love to have comments right now.
 - Maycon Freitas: Awesome, Chuong Ho!!
-I tried to create a chatbot to integrate Revit and WhatsApp using Dynamo some time ago (but a dumb one, not smart as GPT3) - https://www.linkedin.com/feed/update/urn:li:activity:6671175468063973376/ - and also using Forge + Whatsapp - https://www.linkedin.com/feed/update/urn:li:activity:6851904940378480640/...
+I tried to create a chatbot to integrate Revit and WhatsApp using Dynamo some time ago (but a dumb one, not smart as GPT3) &ndash; https://www.linkedin.com/feed/update/urn:li:activity:6671175468063973376/ &ndash; and also using Forge + Whatsapp &ndash; https://www.linkedin.com/feed/update/urn:li:activity:6851904940378480640/...
 - Chuong Ho: So, as you might already know, my suggestion is: Chatbots to execute some tasks, extract data e so on.
 It would be a really good feature to implement.
 - Luisa Cypriano: Great one Chuong Ho :) Did you publish openly the pack already?
 - Chuong Ho: Still not yet, I working with control parameters input to help respond better for AEC